Fuminori Abe: Big Japan Pro Wrestling (2017–present)

-Abe is known for competing in signature events of Big Japan Pro Wrestling (BJW) such as the Saikyo Tag League, and at the 2018 edition of the event, he teamed up with Takuya Nomura, placing themselves in the Srong Style Block and scoring a total of four points after competing against the teams of Kazuki Hashimoto and Yuya Aoki, Hideki Suzuki and Daisuke Sekimoto, Tatsuhiko Yoshino and Kota Sekifuda, Ryuichi Kawakami and Kazumi Kikuta, Daichi Hashimoto and Hideyoshi Kamitani, and Ryota Hama and Yasufumi Nakanoue.
+Abe is known for competing in signature events of Big Japan Pro Wrestling (BJW) such as the Saikyo Tag League, and at the 2018 edition of the event, he teamed up with Takuya Nomura, placing themselves in the Strong Style Block and scoring a total of four points after competing against the teams of Kazuki Hashimoto and Yuya Aoki, Hideki Suzuki and Daisuke Sekimoto, Tatsuhiko Yoshino and Kota Sekifuda, Ryuichi Kawakami and Kazumi Kikuta, Daichi Hashimoto and Hideyoshi Kamitani, and Ryota Hama and Yasufumi Nakanoue.
 On June 13, 2018, Abe participated in a tournament to determine the no.1 contender for Shinobu's BJW Junior Heavyweight Championship where he fell short to Kazuki Hashimoto in the first-round.

 At a house show promoted on August 10, 2020, Abe teamed up with Takuya Nomura and defeated Daisuke Sekimoto and Kohei Sato to capture the BJW Tag Team Championship for the first time.